Updated September 3, 2021

 There can a flip side to this however, as unfortunately, when humans get involved with any sort of pursuit, human complications can come along for the ride!

 When two or more nonprofit organizations that serve similar populations operate within a close distance to one another, there can be some friction between the two organizations on occasion.
 For certain animal sanctuaries, this occasional tension sometimes unfortunately grows into frustration, or even outright animosity.

-With some understanding of the underlying concerns and compassionate communication considerations, sanctuaries can work towards maintaining a cordial relationship, or if appropriate, potentially work together to do even more for animals in need!
+When conflicts like this arise, maintaining compassionate communication around the underlying concerns can really help sanctuaries work towards maintaining a cordial relationship, and if appropriate, potentially work together to do even more for animals in need!

 What May Cause Friction Between Organizations

 Typically, adjacent sanctuaries may come into conflict for a few reasons:

 - Perceived Support Scarcity – Animal sanctuaries generally rely upon community and public support in order to develop a reliable volunteer and donor base.
 When two sanctuaries with similar missions share one community, there can be the perception that resources are being split (sometimes in an unsustainable fashion), between the two organizations, fostering an unnecessary sense of competition and a need to convince the public that one sanctuary needs more support than the other.

 - Philosophy Of Care Differences – Animal sanctuaries, especially those that take care of particularly marginalized animal species (such as farmed animals), typically will have some philosophies and policies that differ from one another.
 While one sanctuary may passionately believe a certain care decision or organizational choice should be a universal sanctuary policy, another sanctuary might vehemently disagree!
 What might begin as a philosophical disagreement could turn into hostility if sanctuaries are not respectful of one another.